leigh-johnson/stanford-ssg-research/LABNOTES.md

   * Perplexity
   * Performance on base GSM8K vs. performance on new problems of my design

-* Implemented accuracy metric
-* Can we use an annealed metric?
+* Can we use an annealed metric to see how changes affect the final results?
   * Start with a high degree of change in temperature, then decrease

 * Create a hold-out set of GSM8K prompts
-* What is Davinci's cut-off date?
+* What is Davinci's dataset cut-off date?
+What is LLAMA-2's cutoff date?
-  * Ditto LLAMA-2

-* Physics with nails

-Jacob went to the store
-Jacob went to the gas station

-Jacob went to the panic! at the disco
+* Are there other modalities we'd want to test? e.g. physics with a string tied to a nail.

 # 2023-10-30